erik-usekase/fundedhere-etl/README.md

 - Username: `appuser`
 - Password: `changeme` (unless you changed it in `.env`)
 - SSL: disabled (local connection)
-Make sure Docker is running and the container is up (`./scripts/db_up.sh`) before launching the client.
+Make sure Docker is running and the container is up (`make up`) before launching the client.

+### Host data directory
+- By default the project stores state and incoming CSVs in `./data` (see `DATA_DIR` in `.env`).
+The folder is created automatically the first time you run `make up` or `make container-...` and is bind-mounted into the containers.
+- To use a different location, set `DATA_DIR=/path/to/storage` in your environment or `.env` before invoking the commands.
+All helper scripts respect the setting and will create the necessary `pgdata` and `inc_data` subdirectories if they do not already exist.

 ## Quick Start (Linux & macOS terminals)
 ### Prerequisites